Exploring Laxenburg in Lower Austria : Town Hall and plaza

 The lockdown was finally lifted, while it’s a good thing, we’re still being very careful when going out.

 We arranged a meet up with friends outside of the city.
 We explored a market town in the district of Mödling, in the Austrian state of Lower Austria called Laxenburg, more particularly the castle park.
-It’s about 20 km (12 mi) south of the Vienna, and is famous for the Laxenburg castles, another summer retreat of the Habsburg monarchs beside Schönbrunn.
+It’s about 20 km (12 mi) south of Vienna, and is famous for the Laxenburg castles, another summer retreat of the Habsburg monarchs beside Schönbrunn.

 It takes about half an hour from Vienna’s Hauptbahnhof (Main train station) by bus or by car.
 Like Schönbrunn, the architecture is mostly in ochre yellow, full of trees, and a lot of spaces to walk about and have picnic at.